 Ethics Application Procedures

-To apply for ethical approval, applicants must complete and submit the following documents (templates for application form and consent form can be downloaded from this website, all other documentation should be submitted as word documents):
+To apply for ethical approval, applicants must complete and submit the following documents):

 - Research Proposal briefly explaining your project

-- Questionnaire or sample questions (if your research includes interviews, surveys etc)
+- Drafts of any surveys/ questionnaire or sample questions (if your research includes interviews)

 Depending on the nature of your research project, you may also have to supply the following:

-- Protection of Vulnerable Groups Scheme memberbship (only if you will be in sole charge of vulnerable groups during your research)
+- Basic Disclosure Scotland clearance (only if you will be in sole charge of vulnerable groups during your research)

-For more detailed information please see Ethics Guidelines for Applicants and Supervisors (PDF, 389 KB).
+For more detailed information please see the Ethics Guidelines (right).

 All applications must be submitted online through the University's Research Ethics System (access via My Glasgow > Business Systems > Research Ethics System).

+If you do not have access to the Research Ethics System, you can request this via the University's IT services help portal.
 Applications should be submitted at least four weeks before the start of the research.
-It is the expectation of the College of Arts that data collection will not begin until ethical approval has been granted.
+It is the expectation of the College of Arts & Humanities that data collection will not begin until ethical approval has been granted.

 Class Applications: If you supervise a group of students pursuing linked projects, you can submit a single application on behalf of all of them.
 However, staff should make sure that students involved are aware of ethical issues and have read the College’s Ethics Policy.